kenatiod/MUT/Understanding Machine Understanding.md

 The roots of artificial intelligence can be traced back centuries to philosophical inquiries into the nature of mind, reason, and thought.
 In the 17th century, [Gottfried Leibniz](https://en.wikipedia.org/wiki/Gottfried_Wilhelm_Leibniz) envisioned a universal calculus of reasoning, a rational system that could represent all knowledge.
 This dream of formalizing thought would inspire later developments in logic and computation that paved the way for AI.

-{Insert drawing or illustration of Gottfried Leibniz}
+{ Insert portrait of Gottfried Leibniz }

 The 19th century saw further advances that laid the conceptual foundations for AI.
 In 1854, [George Boole](https://en.wikipedia.org/wiki/George_Boole) published "An Investigation of the Laws of Thought", introducing Boolean algebra as a framework for logical reasoning.
 This provided a mathematical basis for manipulating propositions, a key element of symbolic AI.
 Around the same time, [Charles Babbage](https://en.wikipedia.org/wiki/Charles_Babbage) designed the [Analytical Engine](https://en.wikipedia.org/wiki/Analytical_engine), a mechanical computer that had many of the properties of modern computers, although it was never fully constructed.
 [Ada Lovelace](https://en.wikipedia.org/wiki/Ada_Lovelace), who worked with Babbage, recognized that the machine had applications beyond pure calculation and published the first algorithm intended to be carried out by such a machine.
 As a result, she is often regarded as the first computer programmer.

-{Insert drawing or illustration of Baggage and Lovelace with Analytical Engine.}
+{ Insert drawing or illustration of Baggage and Lovelace with Analytical Engine }

 The early 20th century brought crucial breakthroughs that moved the idea of thinking machines from fantasy to possibility.
 In the 1930s, [Kurt Gödel](https://en.wikipedia.org/wiki/Kurt_Gödel)'s incompleteness theorems showed that within any formal system, there are propositions that cannot be proven or disproven using the rules of that system.
 This finding highlighted the limitations of axiomatic reasoning and shaped approaches to knowledge representation in AI.

-{Insert drawing or illustration of Kurt Gödel.}
+{ Insert drawing or illustration of Kurt Gödel }

-{Insert diagram of timeline based on:
+{ Insert diagram of timeline based on:
 - **1840s**: Ada Lovelace, often considered the first computer programmer, described how a routine could be written for machine-based problem-solving[4].
 - **1890**: Herman Hollerith developed a punch card system to help the U.S. Census Bureau compile and process data, a precursor to modern computing methods[4].
 - **1936**: Alan Turing developed the Turing Machine, laying the foundation for computational and theoretical computer science[4].